Ryan McGowan

-He has previously played for Para Hills Knights, Heart of Midlothian, Shandong Luneng Taishan, Dundee United, Henan Jianye, Guizhou Zhicheng, Al-Sharjah, Bradford City, Sydney FC and Kuwait SC, with loan spells at Ayr United, Partick Thistle and Dundee.
+He has previously played for Para Hills Knights, Heart of Midlothian, Shandong Luneng Taishan, Dundee United, Henan Jianye, Guizhou Zhicheng, Al-Sharjah, Bradford City, Sydney FC, Kuwait SC and St Johnstone, with loan spells at Ayr United, Partick Thistle and Dundee.

 McGowan has represented Australia at under-17, under-20, under-23 and at senior levels.
+McGowan has been officially designated as Socceroo #546 (2012).

 Club career

 Heart of Midlothian

 McGowan began his career at Para Hills Knights and was part of the South Australian Sports Institute, before moving to Scottish Premier League club Hearts in 2006 and was promoted to the first-team in 2008.
 He was the captain of Hearts' under 19 squad before making his SPL debut as substitute on 13 May that year in the final league match of the 2007–08 season against Gretna.
 Shortly after he signed a five-year contract with the club.

 After just the one first team appearance he was sent out on loan to Ayr United in October 2009.
 His debut for Ayr came on 14 October, when he scored one of the goals in a 2–2 draw at home to Dundee.
 In January 2010, the loan was extended until the end of the season.
 In total, he made 30 appearances in all competitions, scoring one goal for Ayr.